PokeNavBot/pokenav-documentation/source/index.rst

     Some sections may be incomplete but are being worked on in priority order.

-    If you want to help improve these docs, stay tuned...
+    If you want to help improve these docs, visit https://github.com/PokeNavbot/pokenav-documentation

 **Welcome, Trainer!**